-The American Academy of Conducting at Aspen (AACA) provides participants with intensive conducting training with a skilled orchestra, assists them in gaining podium experience, and supports each individual’s development as a conductor.
+The Aspen Conducting Academy (ACA), formerly known as the American Academy of Conducting at Aspen, provides participants with intensive conducting training with a skilled orchestra, assists them in gaining podium experience, and supports each individual’s development as a conductor.
 The heart of the Academy is the opportunity for twelve to fourteen conductors to work with an orchestra of experienced musicians, and to play as a member of that orchestra under the baton of program colleagues—all under the guidance of master conductors.
 Participants learn by conducting a wide range of repertoire and types of performances, including orchestral concerts, concerto performances, opera master class arias and scenes, repertoire readings, and composer readings.

-Last summer, Music Director and AACA Director Robert Spano was joined by guest conductors Larry Rachleff and Federico Cortese.
+Last summer, Music Director and ACA Director Robert Spano was joined by guest conductors Larry Rachleff and Federico Cortese.

 The Academy brings to each participant the national attention that is critical to establishing a career.
 Established conductors, orchestra managers, artist managers, music critics, and other music executives may come to Aspen each summer to spot the brightest emerging talent.

 Each ACA participant will receive a full fellowship.
 The participant will be active as a conductor in front of the fifty-five member Academy Orchestra, with the goal of permitting each conductor at least thirty minutes of podium time in at least six of the Academy's eight weeks.
 When off the podium, most conductors will play an instrument in the orchestra; however, a limited number of conductor spaces are available to pianists and non-orchestral instrumentalists.

 Participants will rehearse and conduct concerts of orchestral and concerto repertoire, and opera master class scenes and/or arias.
 They share repertoire-reading sessions and rehearse and perform contemporary scores.
 All sessions are videotaped for individual use and artist-faculty review.